 But first: check your credit score

-You might be surprised to find out that your credit isn’t actually as bad as you thought it was, which means you could qualify for a cell phone plan using your current credit score.
+When you’re shopping for a cell phone and are thinking you might need to go the route of a no credit check phone plan, you could be surprised to find out that your credit isn’t actually as bad as you thought it was, which means you could qualify for a cell phone plan using your current credit score.
 If you spot any errors, you can dispute them with creditors and the credit bureaus.
 Having any errors removed from your report can significantly improve your score.

-If everything looks correct but your score isn’t where you want it to be, examine how you might be able make improvements.
+If everything looks correct but your score isn’t where you want it to be and would prefer to fix your credit rather than consider getting a phone plan with bad credit, examine how you might be able to make improvements.
 Could you bring down your credit utilization ratio, for example?
 Changing the mix of accounts in your name could also help.
-By improving your credit history, you may be able to use your credit to acquire a cell phone plan in the future.
+By improving your credit history, you may not need to try to find a cell phone with no credit check.

 How to get a cell phone with no credit check

-Even if you need to work on your credit score, there are still several ways you can get a cell phone with no credit check.
+Even if you need to work on your credit score, there are still several ways you can get a cell phone without a credit check.

 1. Use a prepaid carrier

-You can get a prepaid plan with major cell phone carriers, including AT&T, Sprint, T-Mobile and Verizon.
-Alternatively, there are several reputable providers that only offer prepaid cell phone plans, such as Boost Mobile, Cricket Wireless, Sprint Prepaid and T-Mobile Prepaid.
-Most providers offering prepaid-only plans are owned and operated by larger carriers, such as Verizon and AT&T. That means they offer the same quality phones and operate on the same reliable networks.
+You can get a prepaid plan with major cell phone carriers, including Verizon, AT&T, and T-Mobile and Verizon.
+Alternatively, there are several reputable providers that only offer prepaid cell such as Boost Mobile and Cricket Wireless.
+Most providers offering prepaid-only plans are owned and operated by larger carriers, which means they offer the same quality phones and operate on the same reliable networks, but have no credit check requirement.

 2. Sign up for a family plan